 Read the job description and ask yourself: what story proves I can do each of these things?
 That's your prep work.

-Generic research produces generic answers.
-Specific research produces specific answers.
-Specific answers get offers.
+Generic research produces generic answers, and generic answers don't get offers.

 Prepare stories, not answers